Almost 1k Central Unified students sport new winter coats from donations

 FRESNO, Calif.
-(KSEE) — Just in time for winter, kids in Central Unified School District are sporting new winter coats.
+(KGPE) — Just in time for winter, kids in Central Unified School District are sporting new winter coats.

 About 1,000 coats were donated to students across the district.